drounce/PyGEM/docs/model_structure.md

 ```{note}
 The run_calibration_frontalablation.py script is hard-coded with True/False options so one must manually go into the script and adjust the options.
 ```
+If successful, the script will run without error and output the following:
+* ../calving_data/analysis/all-calving_cal_ind.csv
+* ../DEMs/Hugonnet2020/df_pergla_20yr-filled-FAcorrected.csv

+For more details, see the [run_calibration_frontalablation.py Script Overview](run_calibration_fa_overview_target).

 (workflow_cal_prms_target)=
 ### Calibrate mass balance model parameters
 The model parameters (degree-day factor of snow, precipitation factor, and temperature bias) must be calibrated for model results to be meaningful.
 This is done using **run_calibration.py**.
 Several options exist (see [Model Calibration](calibration_target) for specific details), but generally speaking the <em>option_calibration</em> will be specified in **pygem_input.py** and then the following is run: